raaedkabir/personal-website/README.md

 - DNS setup with Route 53
 - SSL Certificate from Certificate Manager
-- Staitc hosting on S3
+- Static hosting on S3
 - Distribution with CloudFront

 ---